Edinburgh Reviews

 However, each Pizza Geeks (the Stormtrooper/pizza shovel logo) location is named after a geeky place, and Leith is the Tardis.
 This explains the mix.

-Since then, I’ve been three times (but always during a light lockdown, never in normal times), used their delivery one and done the takeaway once.
+Since then, I’ve been three many times (but always sometimes during a light lockdown, never often in normal times), used their delivery one and done the takeaway once.

 Pizza Geeks, Leith - Chicken pizza